 Welcome San Diego Lifeguards!

-We are pleased to present our new website; a perpetual work in progress.
+Welcome to the SDLA website; a perpetual work in progress.
 The purpose of the site is to serve as a conduit of information from your officers, and used a resource for members to share information.
-We ask that all members first visit the “Members” page and register as a user.
+We ask that all members first visit the ?Members? page and register as a user.
 This will ensure that you receive information on current happenings, pro-deal updates, and any other current SDLA related information.
 This website is for member usage; however is a public site, so please keep that in mind when posting pictures and content.
 Thank you for your continued support of the San Diego Lifeguard Association!

 The United States Lifesaving Association was born in 1964 in Southern California.
 Representatives of the San Diego Lifeguard Service were involved in this birth and San Diego had a chapter from its inception.
 This organization was operated as a non-profit, although neither incorporated, nor formally recognized as a non-profit by the Internal Revenue Service.
 It was not till July 28 1986, that the IRS granted non-profit recognition to the San Diego Lifesaving Association.
 This recognition continues to the present day.
 Many years later the SDLA modified it bylaws to become a “true member organization”, operated in a manner consistent with USLA bylaws, with most members being current employees of the San Diego Lifeguard Service.
 Thus, the lifeguards who choose to be members would have a member organization to which directors and officers are elected in a democratic fashion.